Blog

 Notice the less smooth, (rougher) background blur here.
 I am closer, different light, different day, different aperture, different lens. however despite all that I can tell you from years of shooting with these lenses that this 1.8D just draws differently.
 I like this look.
 During the day, I really like using the 1.8D lens, because it imprints something unique onto the picture.
 In fact, as you probably guessed, this is what this blog post is about - all three of these lenses draw very differently and it all depends what you want from your picture.
 Here is the smoother 1.4G again:

 But what about the f/1.4D you ask?
-Well I used this lens for a good while about six years ago.
 This lens is similar to the 1.4G, but it has a softer look wide open, with much less contrast which adds to this.
 Again, not a bad thing - these things must align with your shooting style and objectives for your picture.
 The 1.4G improved upon wide open sharpness and contrast in it’s design, and definitely has less chromatic aberration.
 It also benefits from some coating magic, that the older 1.4D does not have.
 This means that there is a distinct glow and loss of contrast when using it wide open due to it having bags of spherical aberration.
-However, as I said it is not necessarily bad news, and it can produce quite a painterly image, notice the glow effect to the subject’s face because I have used it wide open at f/1.4:
+This really gives the ‘Barry Lyndon’ look when shot indoors, especially around candle light.
+However, as I said it is not necessarily bad news if your shooting wants align with mine, and as said, can produce quite a painterly image, notice the glow effect to the subject’s face because I have used it wide open at f/1.4:

 Both the D lenses produce a more pronounced flare pattern.
 Sometimes it can be a red / yellow defined area, sometimes a ring around the image (I actually oddly like it sometimes) but we really have to expose the front element to serious levels of off axis sunlight to get this:

 The 1.4G lens flares less than both D lenses, but it can still occur with this lens too.
-None of this bothers me too much - I like a bit of flare in my images sometimes, depending on the scene and subject it can be okay to leave in.
+None of this bothers me too much - I often like a bit of flare in my images, depending on the scene and subject.
 In the above image, it would involve some complex photoshop work to remove.
+Flare can also occur when more stopped down, and produces the ‘film-like’ lens element pattern flare we see when the sun is in the frame, or another hard light source.
+This I always like to leave in, as it gives a very organic look to the resulting picture.

 Here is another using the 50mm f/1.4D prime lens, now in a wedding scenario.
 Notice that the background bokeh is definitely a little more rough.
 Some may not like this: we are tuned to prefer gaussian blur type bokeh in the photography community.
 However, I think it is very characterful, and helps produce, when other supporting elements are within the frame, a 3D effect to the resulting picture: